zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/torquewrench.md

      style="max-width: 90%; height: auto; display: block; margin: auto;">

 In the ANSYS model, the strain probe at the gauge location reports a Z-direction strain that corresponds to a torque-wrench sensitivity of about 1.616 mV/V. This value is higher than the hand-calculated sensitivity of approximately 1.23 mV/V, but the two results are still reasonably close.
 The difference is expected because the finite element model captures the full 3-D deformation and localized strain distribution in the wrench, whereas the hand calculation relies on  idealized assumptions.
 Overall, the FEA result validates the hand-calculated estimate while providing a slightly more realistic prediction of the actual strain-based output

+## Strain Gauge Selected:

+A Vishay Micro-Measurements CEA-06-125UN-350 uniaxial foil strain gauge was selected for this design.
+This gauge has a 0.125-inch active grid length, a compact overall footprint of roughly 0.20 × 0.30 inches, a resistance of 350 Ω, and a gauge factor of 2.0, making it easy to bond to the 0.5-inch-wide wrench surface while providing accurate measurement of bending strains at the gauge location.